nadir-gg/spigot-command-api/README.md

 # spigot-command-api (but for jitpack)

-This is a Spigot Command API made by me, it's extremely useful & easy to use.
+This is a Spigot Command API made by ashtton, it's extremely useful & easy to use.
 ### Features
 * Creates usage messages for you
 * Automatically parses parameters